(FIR) FINANCE, INSURANCE AND REAL ESTATE

 FIR 3220 - Personal Investing (3)

 Assists individual investors of all backgrounds in development and monitoring of an investment portfolio by explaining possible investment alternatives including terminology and analysis techniques to fulfill future financial goals.
 NOTE: Open to all University students.

 Basic terminology, principles and issues; market analysis, real estate law, instruments, legal descriptions, appraisal, investment, finance, brokerage, property management.
 Designed for non-real estate majors as well as a foundation for further study.

-Fundamentals of business finance; time value of money, capital budgeting techniques, securities valuation, and cost of capital.
-PREREQUISITE: ACCT 2020, ECON 2020, SCMS 2710 or MATH 1530.
+Fundamentals of financial management; time value of money, identifying financial risk, valuation of bonds and stock, cost of capital and capital budgeting.
+PREREQUISITE: ACCT 2010, ECON 2020, and either SCMS 2710 or MATH 1530.

 FIR 3710 - Investments (3)